eorroe/document.rerender/README.md

 `document.updateDOM()` **Updates** the `DOM` on **CALL**.
 Looping through the changes that have been made to the `DOM`.
 So that you don't have to worry about the browser touching the `DOM` unexpectedly.

 **I haven't actually built anything with this yet.
-I want to try making something with this however, it'd be interesting to play with.**
+I want to try making something with this however, it'd be interesting to play with.
+Also this could easily be completely annoying to build with**

 # Usage